We work with more than 300 partners to bring you better travel deals

-Medina flights can be made cheaper if you choose a flight at midday.
+Medina flights can be made cheaper if you choose a flight in the afternoon.
 Booking a flight in the morning will likely mean higher prices.

 The Muslim holy city of Medina is filled with architectural wonders, religious sites and museum exhibits that will fascinate and entertain any tourists.

 Famed for being the site of the prophet Muhammed’s period of teaching, the city is often included in the Hajj – the Islamic holy pilgrimage.
 Nobody undertaking their own pilgrimage should miss the stunning Masjid Al-Nabawi mosque, where the prophet himself is buried, and which is one of the Islamic world’s most elegant buildings.